SokolSaitiAlb/CachyOS-Ultimate-Tune-v2.0---Quick-Setup-Guide/README.md

-README.md
-I have updated the "One-Click" command to point specifically to your repository path and the standard raw content URL.
 # 🚀 CachyOS ULTIMATE GAMING TUNER v2.6
 ### **The "RDNA 2 Performance" Edition**
 **Precision-Engineered for AMD RX 6800 + i5-12400F**